 As visitors return to the South West, a top priority for local food and drink businesses is to keep everyone safe following lockdown.
 While they’ve been careful to stick to government guidelines, they’ve also tapped into their innovative side and made some exciting changes to their offering.

 The South West’s open spaces and fresh produce lend themselves well to socially distanced dining.
 From beachside takeaways by the sea to restaurant-quality food delivered to your door, there are so many ways to dine with a difference this summer.
 For a touch of inspiration, we’ve compiled a few of our favourite options in the South West.

 Farm shops and fresh ingredients

-From Trebetherick Stores in Cornwall, to the Jurassic Farm Shop in Dorset, Ben’s in Devon and Rumwell in Somerset, the South West is dotted with wholesome local shops.
+From Padstow Farm Shop in Cornwall, to the Jurassic Farm Shop in Dorset, Ben’s in Devon and Rumwell in Somerset, the South West is dotted with wholesome local shops.
 Bursting with homemade goodies and healthy treats, stock up for a picnic or lunch in the garden.